narcissist104/randomised-ethereum-wallet-address/README.md

 # Randomised-ethereum-wallet-address
-VBA (Visual Basic for Applications) code that produces a randomised wallet address in th0x e Ethereum address format intended to produce dummy data in Excel.
+VBA (Visual Basic for Applications) code that produces a randomised wallet address in the Ethereum address format intended to produce dummy data in Excel.

 Produces strings starting with '0x' followed by 40 random lower-case letters, upper-case letters, and numbers.